Progreso Independent School District

+Introduction

 Progreso Independent School District is a public school district based in Progreso, Texas (USA).

 In addition to Progreso, the district also serves the city of Progreso Lakes.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 The Texas Education Agency's college readiness performance data shows that only 4% (5 out of 98 students) of the graduates of the class of 2010 of the Progreso school district met TEA's average performance criterion on SAT or ACT college admission tests.